Research Blog

 Optimal Takeaways

 Ferritin is the storage form of iron; circulating levels usually reflect storage levels, and an elevated level may indicate iron overload.
 However, as an acute-phase protein, ferritin can increase during inflammation, infection, cancer, and acute illness without chronic iron overload.
-Low ferritin levels can be seen in iron deficiency and its associated anemia.
+Low ferritin levels can be seen in iron deficiency and its associated anemia, as well as hypoferritinemia without anemia.
+Hypothyroidism and vitamin C insufficiency may be associated with low serum ferritin as well.

 Standard Range: 16 - 232 ng/mL (16 - 232 ug/L)